 The admission process reflects Franklin University’s efforts to clearly identify the performance standards that can help predict student success in graduate level study.
 The selection criterion for Franklin’s graduate programs, as determined by faculty, emphasizes academic ability, contributory work experience, and personal qualities and characteristics.

-Requirements for admission include having earned a bachelor’s degree from a regionally accredited institution with a 2.75 GPA on a 4.0 scale.
-Otherwise a graduate entrance exam may be required.
-The candidate’s work history, references, and other personal qualities and characteristics will be considered as well.
+Requirements for admission include having earned a bachelor's degree from a regionally accredited institution with a GPA of at least a 2.75 on a 4.0 scale.

 Recommended Application Deadline